SANKARAMDAS/Job-Finder/README.md

-It's Job Portal application with authentication using the MERN Stack & AI.
+It's a Job Portal application with authentication using the MERN Stack & AI.

-It includes user authentication, database modeling, API architecture, security, AI for user interface and features etc.
+It includes user authentication, database modeling, API architecture, security, AI for user interface and features, etc.
-AI uses user inputs to provide best results.
+AI uses user inputs to provide the best results.

 ⚙️ Tech Stack-
  * Node.js